Jesus Christ Superstar: Act I

 Judas Iscariot, one of the Twelve Apostles, worries that the followers of Jesus are getting out of control and may be seen as a threat by the Roman Empire, who might harshly suppress them ("Heaven on Their Minds").

 The other apostles anticipate entering Jerusalem alongside Jesus and ask him about his plans, but Jesus tells them not to worry about the future.
 Meanwhile, Mary Magdalene tries to help Jesus relax.
 Judas warns Jesus to avoid Mary because a relationship with a prostitute could be seen as inconsistent with his teachings and be used against him.
 Jesus scolds Judas, saying he should not judge others unless he is free of sin.
 Jesus then reproaches the apostles and complains that none of them truly care for him ("What's the Buzz/Strange Thing Mystifying").

 Mary reassures Jesus while anointing him.
 Judas fumes that the money spent on fine oil should have been used to help the poor.
 Jesus reasons they do not have the resources to end poverty, and that they should treasure what comforts they possess ("Everything's Alright").

 Meanwhile, Caiaphas, the High Priest of Israel, assembles the Pharisees and priests.
 Like Judas, they fear that Jesus's followers will be seen as a threat by the Romans, and that many innocent Jews might suffer the consequences.
 Thus, Caiaphas concludes that for the greater good, Jesus must be executed ("This Jesus Must Die").
 As Jesus and his followers arrive exultantly in Jerusalem, they are confronted by Caiaphas, who demands that Jesus disperse the crowd.
 Jesus instead greets them ("Hosanna").
 Simon the Zealot suggests that Jesus lead his mob in a war against Rome and gain absolute power ("Simon Zealotes").
 Jesus rejects this, stating that none of his followers understand what true power is ("Poor Jerusalem").

 Pontius Pilate, the governor of Judea, has a dream in which he meets a Galilean and then receives the blame for the man's violent death at the hands of a mob ("Pilate's Dream").
 Jesus arrives at the Temple and finds that it is being used as a marketplace; angered by this, he drives everyone out.
 A group of lepers ask Jesus to heal them.
 Their number increases, and overwhelmed, Jesus rejects them ("The Temple").
 Mary Magdalene sings Jesus to sleep ("Everything's Alright (Reprise)").
 While he sleeps, Mary acknowledges that she is in love with him, and it frightens her ("I Don't Know How to Love Him").

 Conflicted, Judas seeks out the Pharisees and proposes helping them arrest Jesus, believing that Jesus is out of control and that Jesus himself would approve of this action.
 In exchange for his help, Judas is offered thirty pieces of silver.
 Judas adamantly refuses, but then accepts upon Caiaphas's suggestion that he could use the money to help the poor ("Damned for All Time/Blood Money").
+Judas tells the priests, on Thursday night, they will be finding him at the Garden of Gethsemane.